buildpacks/docs/src/content/create-buildpack/_index.md

 ```

-Now in your ruby app - create a file named `.ruby-version` and add the following line to it
+Now in your ruby app, create a file named `.ruby-version` and add the following line to it

 ```
 2.5.0